2018 FIFA World Cup final: Croatia

 In the round of 16, Croatia played Denmark on 1 July at Nizhny Novgorod Stadium.
 They earned a 1–1 draw after the two teams exchanged goals in the opening five minutes and Modrić missed a penalty in extra time.
-Croatia won the subsequent penalty shootout 3–2, with three saves by goalkeeper Danijel Subašić and two saves by Danish goalkeeper Kasper Schmeichel.
+Croatia won the subsequent penalty shoot-out 3–2, with three saves by goalkeeper Danijel Subašić and two saves by Danish goalkeeper Kasper Schmeichel.
 The team advanced to a quarter-final at Fisht Olympic Stadium in Sochi against hosts Russia, on 7 July.
 The Russians scored their first in the 31st minute, but Andrej Kramarić equalised for Croatia eight minutes later and kept the score at 1–1 through the end of regular time.
 Croatia took a 2–1 lead in the 101st minute with a header by Domagoj Vida, but Russian defender Mário Fernandes equalised five minutes before the end of extra time to trigger a penalty shoot-out.
-The shootout was won 4–3 by Croatia after two misses by Russia and a shot by Modrić that rebounded into the goal off Igor Akinfeev's arm and the post.
+The shoot-out was won 4–3 by Croatia after two misses by Russia and a shot by Modrić that rebounded into the goal off Igor Akinfeev's arm and the post.
 Croatia became the second team in World Cup to win two shoot-outs in a tournament, after Argentina in 1990.
 After the match, a video of Vida shouting "Glory to Ukraine" prompted controversy among Russians and a warning from FIFA's disciplinary committee, which enforces a ban on political slogans.
 Croatia's semi-final match against England, on 11 July at the Luzhniki, began as they conceded a free kick goal by English defender Kieran Trippier in the fifth minute.
 Croatia resisted several attempts by England to score a second goal in the first half.
 Croatia managed an equalising goal of their own through a shot by Ivan Perišić in the 68th minute.
 The match was won 2–1 by Croatia after a 109th-minute goal by Mandžukić.
 This made Croatia the first team to earn three come-from-behind victories in the FIFA World Cup, all three matches also going into extra time.